changebase-io/ruby-gem/README.md

 #### Replication Mode

-The default model for the `changebase` gem is `replication`.
+The default mode for the `changebase` gem is `replication`.
 In this mode Changebase is setup to replicate your database and record events via the replication stream.

-By default without any configuration `changebase` will write metadata to the `"changebase_metadata"`.
-To configure the metadata table that Changebase writes to create a initializer at `config/initializers/changebase.rb` with the following:
+The default configuration `changebase` will write metadata to the `"changebase_metadata"` table.
+To configure the metadata table create an initializer at `config/initializers/changebase.rb` with the following:

 ```ruby
 Rails.application.config.tap do |config|